-G You may wish to provide more consistent and convincing evidence of your ability to engage in reflective thinking about your assessment practices and how they are informed by student learning.

-H You may wish to provide more consistent and convincing evidence that you critically examine your practice to deepen your knowledge, expand your repertoire, and incorporate new findings.

-I You may wish to provide more consistent and convincing evidence that the professional learning in which you engage enables you to improve your ability to support student growth.
+- G You may wish to provide clearer evidence of your ability to engage in reflective thinking about your assessment practices and how they are informed by student learning. - H You may wish to provide clearer evidence that you critically examine your practice to deepen your knowledge, expand your repertoire, and incorporate new findings. - You may wish to provide clearer evidence that the professional learning in which you engage enables you to improve your ability to support student growth.